mterczynski/space-golf-3d/README.md

 to do:

-- try pixi-react
+- try React Three Fiber
-- move logic from /utils sto /core
+- move core logic from /utils to /core
 - fix e2e tests
 - implement aim camera